 - celebrations such as Pride March and the International Day Against Homophobia (IDAHOBIT)

 LGBTIQ+ Community members are staff and students who align themselves with, and advocate on behalf of, staff and students of diverse sexes, sexuality and gender.
 The Community can be joined by any staff member or student.
 There is no commitment; you can be as involved as you like.
 You will receive occasional emails from the LGBTIQ+ Community, notifying you of news and events.

 If you would like to become involved, please contact Felicity Thyer via email email@example.com or phone 03 522 78451

 Pride March 2018

-The first in a series of Diversity @ Deakin events, Gender and Sexuality, was held on Monday 27 February at Deakin Edge, Federation Square.
+The first in a series of Diversity@Deakin events, Gender and Sexuality, was held on 27 February at Deakin Edge, Federation Square.
 Along with the Vice-Chancellor, Professor Jane den Hollander, guest speakers included:

 - Ishwar Singh (Program Manager, Melbourne, Pride in Diversity).

-Applications for Out for Australia's mentoring program are now open (August 2017).
-OFA, a national LGBTIQ+ student mentoring non-profit, match LGBTIQ+ students with a mentor in the working world who helps them with things like:
+Applications are being accepted for Out for Australia's mentoring program.
+OFA, a national LGBTIQ+ student mentoring non-profit organisation, matches LGBTIQ+ students with a mentor in the working world who helps them with things like:

-- LGBTIQ-related issues like coming out the workplace and finding an inclusive employer.
+- LGBTIQ related issues like coming out in the workplace and finding an inclusive employer.